+I am pleased to introduce the Council's Statement of Accounts for 2019/20.
 This statement summarises the Council's financial performance during 2019/20 showing expenditure for all services during the year and the Council's financial position as at 31 March 2020.

 This Narrative Statement is an important part of the accounts.
 It provides information about Croydon and includes the key issues affecting the Council's accounts.
-It also summarises the financial position at the end of the financial year 2019/20.
-It should be noted that this is an updated version of the draft 2019/20 accounts, replacing the version of the draft accounts that were published in October 2020 on the Council's website.
+It also summarises the financial position at the end of the financial year.